romdalf/romadams.com/docs/portfolio/ntap/nfsv4krb/index.md

 # NetApp NFSv4 with Kerberos for containerized legacy and cloud-native applications

 ## Problem Statement
-With an ONTAP NFSv4 configured with Kerberos, all mounts will require a valid Kerberos ticket, and all entities interacting at the filesystem level will also need a valid Kerberos ticket.
+With an ONTAP NFSv4 configured with Kerberos, all mounts will require a valid Kerberos ticket, and all entities, service and user, interacting at the filesystem level will also need a valid Kerberos ticket.

-This also includes, by design from a security standpoint, an SVM being set up as follows:
+This also applies, by design from a security standpoint, to export policies that somehow attempt to bypass the krb5 auth being set up at the junction path as follows:
 - The root junction path, ```/```, is configured with ```krb5``` to force Kerberos authentication at the node level.
 - All exports are configured with ```sys``` to allow a classic non-Kerberos authentication.